 Date of Authorship for this Version

 Ayres, Ian, "Using Commitment Contracts to Further Ex Ante Freedoms: The Twin Problems of Substitution and Ego Depletion" (2010).
 Faculty Scholarship Series.
-Paper 794.
+794.